onzfonz/comp227/src/content/5/en/part5c.md

 render(<Note note={note} />)
 ```

-Normally React components are rendered to the <i>DOM</i>.
+Normally React components are rendered to the ***DOM***.
-The render method we used renders the components in a format that is suitable for tests without rendering them to the DOM.
+The `render` method we used renders the components in a format that is suitable for tests without rendering them to the DOM.

 We can use the object [screen](https://testing-library.com/docs/queries/about#screen) to access the rendered component.
 We use screen's method [getByText](https://testing-library.com/docs/queries/bytext) to search for an element that has the note content and ensure that it exists: